duckduckgo/duckduckgo-documentation/duckduckhack/getting-started/contributing.md

 P.S.
 To see just how simple it is to contribute an Instant Answer, check out David Farrell's PerlTricks post: [Writing Instant Answers is Easy](http://perltricks.com/article/169/2015/4/20/Writing-DuckDuckGo-instant-answers-is-easy).

-## Improve an Existing Instant Answer
+## Share Your Wisdom: Improve an Existing Instant Answer

 Another great way to contribute is to improve an existing, live Instant Answer.
 It's a great way to get further acquainted with Instant Answers, as well as get implementation ideas.
 (Many contributors report completing their first fix within two hours of forking the repository!)